leftcase/scootloops/README.md

 **scootLoopGrab.py** grabs the last 3000 readings (edit the SQL to increase/reduce this) for each Scoot Loop published to the HCC CKAN respository and creates a graph for each Scoot Loop.

 Create a cron job to run the code at regular intervals and copy the resultant html files into your public web directory.
 Be aware.
 Grabbing all scoot loop data from the CKAN server places considerable load on it.
-Grabbing all data on my device took around 4 hours!
+Grabbing all data can take a good hour or two.
 Run this script no more than once a day, and at a quiet time.

 ## The software in this repository is released under the following licence